Jiangxiazhe/IOT_hack/TOTOLINK/N300RT/6/README.md

 ## **Description**

 A buffer overflow vulnerability was discovered in the TOTOLINK firmware N300RT-Ad-V4.0.0-B20211109.1137.
-The vulnerability arises from the improper input validation of the `'add_Pool_Start'` parameter in the 'formDhcpv6s' interface of the file boa.
+The vulnerability arises from the improper input validation of the `'dnsaddr'` parameter in the 'formDhcpv6s' interface of the file boa.

 ## ​**Affected Product**

 - ​**Brand**: TOTOLINK
-- ​**Product**: N300RT-Ad
+- ​**Product**: N300RT
 - ​**Version**: V4.0.0-B20211109.1137

 The firmware can be downloaded from the official website.